 That concept of the show was quite interesting, but while some of the mysteries were far too simple (especially when you heard few episodes before the clues were sometimes too obvious), but the worst were the mysteries that even when we were given the reason why detective reached that conclusion it did not make much sense.
 Still, even taking under consideration the uneven level of quality in some of the episodes it was quite fun to try to solve the cases.

-Do you have what it takes to solve a case like this?
+Can you solve a case like this?

 Radio adaptation of the Rex Stout character of Nero Wolfe, the armchair detective, who is amateur of good food and never leaves his house on West 35th Street in New York.